daos-stack/daos/utils/debug/README-gdb.md

 ...
 ```

-In the stack we could see that a main relative adress equal to 0x400735 (i.e \<main+207\>)  was
+In the stack we could see that a main relative address equal to 0x400735 (i.e \<main+207\>)  was
-stored at 0x7ffffd8699b0 just before a free relative adress equal to 0x7fb3ea08ea9c (i.e.
+stored at 0x7ffffd8699b0 just before a free relative address equal to 0x7fb3ea08ea9c (i.e.
 \<_int_free+748\>).
 The disassemble command allow to validate this hypothesis.

 ```GDB